pazguille/node-serp/README.md

 > ### Disclaimer
 > This module is developed as part of a larger private project and made available to the opensource community as is.
-> The project does not accept pull requests, but feel free to fork it for your own use.
+> The project does not accept pull requests, but it will aim for a good developer experience for all.
+Feel free to fork it for your own use.

 ## Features

 - Get realtime data from Google Search
+- Get real results using browser emulation
+- Get real mobile results (WIP)
--
+- Get location based results
+- Get all result types (WIP)

 ## Usage